Dr. Henley’s Wild Grape Root IXL Bitters – Cylinder

 Provenance: Richard T. Siri Collection

-Dr. Henley’s Wild Grape Root IXL Bitters was invented in Oregon by Dr. William Henley who was associated with Louis Gross in his business.
-It was first introduced to the public in 1868.
-The bottles were square and are easily identified by the embossed trade mark ‘IXL’ in a horizontal circle on the face of the bottle.
-See our museum example.
+The first Dr. Henley’s IXL Wild Grape Root Bitters bottles were square in form and are easily identified by the embossed trade mark ‘IXL’ in a horizontal circle on the face of the bottle.
+See our museum example of a Dr. Henley’s Wild Grape Root Bitters square.

 The Carlyn Ring and Bill Ham listings in Bitters Bottles is as follows: